leaysgur/cfw-storage-bindings-studio/README.md

 ## What does it solve?

-- Remotely: Cloudflare dashboard is not a good UX(sorry, IMO)
+- Remotely: Cloudflare dashboard required auth, and not a good UX(sorry, IMO)
 - Locally: `miniflare` persistent source, no way to easily see what's in it

 This module tries to solve these both problems at once.